FPetronilho/dux-manager/README.md

 ## Setup and Installation
 ### Prerequisites
 - Java 17+
 - Maven 3.6+
 - PostgreSQL 15+
 - Docker (optional, for containerized deployment)

 ### Local Development
- - Step 1: Clone the repository
+ - Step 1 - Clone the repository
 ```
 git clone https://github.com/FPetronilho/dux-manager.git
 cd dux-manager
 ```
-- Step 2: Configure application properties
+- Step 2 - Configure application properties:
 Create a .env file to setup environment variables or update dux-manager-application/src/main/resources/application-local.yaml.
-- Step 3: Build the project
+- Step 3 - Build the project
 ```
 mvn clean install
 ```
-- Step 4: Run the application
+- Step 4 - Run the application
 ```bash
 java -jar dux-manager.jar
 ```

 ### Docker Setup
-- Step 1: Create a docker network
+- Step 1 - Create a docker network:
 As DUX Manager is meant to be used as a support to other microservices, create a network so that these microservices can communicate with DUX Manager.
 ```
 docker network create your-network
 ```
-- Step 2: Set environment variables in .env file
+- Step 2 - Set environment variables in .env file
-- Step 3: Build and run with Docker compose
+- Step 3 - Build and run with Docker compose
 ```
 cd resources/docker
 docker-compose up -d